JaydenM-C/rawshuck/README.md

 ## The iCloud resurrection problem

-This deserves its own section because it is bizarre, undocumented, and cost the author several confused evenings.
+This deserves its own section because it is bizarre, undocumented, and confused the heck out of me.

+It's an issue which applies specifically when tidying an existing Photos library, using the 'export originals > delete RAWs > delete originals from Photos and reimport' workflow described above.
+It doesn't apply when sorting fresh photos on an SD card, which have never been imported before.

-**Symptom:** you export originals from Photos, delete the RAWs, delete the originals from Photos (emptying Recently Deleted everywhere, verified on every device), reimport your culled JPEGs — and minutes later, every reimported photo is a RAW+JPEG pair again.
-The RAWs are back.
-Export confirms they're real.
+**Symptom:** You export unmodified originals from Photos, delete the RAWs, then delete the originals from Photos (emptying Recently Deleted everywhere, and verifying they're gone from every device).
+You reimport your culled JPEGs, and everything initially appears to have worked as expected.
+Then, minutes later, you look back and every reimported photo is a RAW+JPEG pair again.
+The RAWs are back from the dead.
+It's not just a labelling issue (Photos mistakenly labelling a plain JPEG as "RAW+JPEG"), if you try re-exporting one, it'll re-export two files, including the original RAW you already deleted everywhere.
+It's spooky.

-**Mechanism (established empirically):** emptying Recently Deleted hides assets from every interface, but iCloud retains the underlying data server-side for a window (~30 days).
+**Mechanism:** emptying Recently Deleted hides assets from every interface, but iCloud retains the underlying data server-side for a window (~30 days, ostensibly for data recovery/legal reasons).
+In other words, it's gone from your photos library, your Recently Deleted, all your devices, Trash, everything, you can't see it anywhere...
+But it's still silently hiding in Apple's servers somewhere.
 When you upload a JPEG that is *byte-identical* to the JPEG half of a pair the server still holds, iCloud's deduplication re-links your "new" photo to the old asset — RAW included — and syncs it back down to all your devices.
-A/B tested: a reimported JPEG with a single byte changed stays JPEG-only; an identical control resurrects its RAW.
+I did a quick A/B test to confirm this: a reimported JPEG with a single byte changed stays JPEG-only; an identical control resurrects its RAW.

 **The fix:** Rawshuck's commit step offers to **mark** each kept JPEG whose RAW is being deleted, by inserting a standard JPEG comment segment (`COM`) containing a unique ID.
 This changes the file's checksum so iCloud can't match it.
 The image bitstream is not re-encoded — pixels are bit-identical, EXIF and capture dates untouched, file grows by ~50 bytes.
-The mark is on by default; untick it only for photos that have never been in your Photos library (e.g. fresh off the SD card), where there's nothing to resurrect.
+The mark is on by default; untick it for photos that have never been in your Photos library (e.g. fresh off the SD card), where there's nothing to resurrect.

 Safety interlock: if a JPEG can't be marked (e.g. corrupt file), its RAW is deliberately *not* deleted, since deleting it would set up exactly the silent-resurrection scenario.